Cecil J. Williams: Career

-In January of 1960, during Williams' senior year at Claflin University, he was visiting relatives in New York City.
+In January 1960, during Williams' senior year at Claflin University, he was visiting relatives in New York City.
 He had read that John F. Kennedy would be at a downtown hotel at a press conference, and went there in hopes of capturing some images.
 He forgot his press pass, and the hotel security was about to kick him out of the room right as Kennedy was about to come up to the podium.
 Kennedy told them not to kick him out, and ended up giving Williams his personal address.
 For the next year, while campaigning all over the United States, Williams became a close acquaintance of Kennedy, and one of his favorite photographers.
 Williams was one of the few in the press community to be allowed on Kennedy's private 10-seater jet.

 He graduated from Claflin in 1960 with a bachelor's degree in art.
 He studied under painter and sculptor Arthur Rose Sr. there.

 Although better known for photography, Williams' painting, art, graphics, and architectural renderings represent proficiency, especially among minimalists.
 Although at that time, because of his race, he was barred from attending Clemson University in his state to study architecture, he drew plans for several residences; one of which was featured in the June 1977 issue of Ebony; "Space Age Home".

 He also documented Harvey Gantt's desegregation of Clemson University in 1963, the 1969 Charleston hospital workers' strike, and the 1968 Orangeburg Massacre.
 The massacre involved the South Carolina Highway Patrol shooting and killing three African American men and injuring 27 other South Carolina State University students.

 Williams worked as the official photographer for the South Carolina branch of the NAACP, South Carolina State University, Claflin University, and National Conference of Black Mayors, Inc. for more than 20 years, beginning in the 1960s.